 At first glance, Idaho seems like a decent place for those who love to gamble legally.
 You've got five legal casinos run by Native Americans, and if other reservation casinos around the country are any indication, the casinos should offer a great variety of table games, slots, video poker, and everything else you'd find at an Idaho online gambling site.

 They should.
 But they don't.
 Not in Idaho.
 At the land-based casinos, the only type of legit casino betting you'll find is of the slot machine variety.
 Want to play blackjack?
 You're out of luck.
 Roulette?
 You won't find a wheel within state lines.
 Thankfully, not all hope is lost.
 Idaho residents are free to play at various online gambling Idaho casinos.
-And there are many to choose from.
+And there are many to choose from, keeping players from Boise, Meridian and Nampa happy.
 Keep reading for the whole story.

 Looking to gamble online?
 Click here to skip to the top Idaho Casinos.

 - Population 18+: 73%

 - It's hard to find table games at Idaho casinos

 - It's against the law to give someone a box of candy weighing more than 50 lbs

 - Despite a ban on slot machines, Native American casinos still have them

 Planet 7 Casino offers new players a huge bonus package, starting with a $4000 welcome bonus!

 - Live dealer games & hundreds of slots to play